Arterburn DNA Project

 and South Carolina (Heinegg)

-If these research results of Mr. Heinegg for "Guy alias Williams" are of the East Indian John
+If any of these research results of Mr. Heinegg for "Guy alias Williams" are of the East Indian

-Williams' family or of his relatives, the references to "Negro" and "Mulatto" in some of the
+John Williams' family or of his relatives, the references to "Negro" and "Mulatto" in some of

-records suggest that there may have been intermarriages with African Americans within this
+the records suggest that there may have been intermarriages with African Americans within

-family.
-If so, this would seem to be in accord with the fact that some East Indians are known
+this family.
+If so, this would seem to be in accord with the fact that some East Indians are

-to have intermarried with and blended into the free African American population of Maryland,
+known to have intermarried with and blended into the free African American population of

-as noted by Heinegg and other historians.
-According to the historical society there, Talbot
+Maryland, as noted by Heinegg and other historians.
+According to the historical society there,

-County, Maryland, had one of the highest percentages of free African Americans in the
+Talbot County, Maryland, "had one of the highest percentages of 'free Blacks' in the country

-country.
-There were also intermarriages between East Indians and Native Americans (or
+in the years of slavery."
+There were also intermarriages between East Indians and Native

-First Peoples)—as suggested by the fact that tribal identities (e.g., "Nansemond") were
+Americans (or First Peoples)—as evidenced by the tribal identities (e.g., "Nansemond")

 later associated with some families that included intermarriages with East Indians.